 There are a licensing scheme and effort limitation in Division 5.b.
 The minimum landing length for tusk in Division 5.b is 40 cm.
-Norway has a bilateral quota with Faroe Islands in 5.b, which is 2 000 t tusk for 2021.
+Norway has a bilateral quota with Faroe Islands in 5.b, which is 1500 t tusk for 2022 (fiskiveiðiavtala-millum-føroyar-og-noreg-fyri-2022.pdf).

-In 2021, the Faroese Government will allow five Russian vessels to undertake experimental fishing in the Faroese Fishing Zone at depths deeper than 700 meters, provided that a Russian scientific observer is onboard.
-No more than three vessels can simultaneously be operating.
-Two of these vessels can undertake experimental fishery in deep waters around Outer Bailey and Bill Baileys Banks, at depth between 500 and 700 meters, provided that catches in this area do not exceed 500 tonnes of deep-sea species.
+In 2022, the Faroese Government will allow 5 Russian vessels to undertake experimental fishing in the Faroese Fishing Zone at depths deeper than 700 meters, provided that a Russian scientific observer is onboard.
+No more than 3 vessels can simultaneously be operating.
+Two of these vessels can undertake experimental fishery in deep waters around Outer Bailey and Bill Baileys Banks, at depth between 500 and 700 meters, if catches in this area do not exceed 500 tonnes of deep-sea species (fiskiveiðiavtala-millum-føroyar-og-russland-fyri-2022.pdf).